 but this is the big dog of all the tiny best pin nail guns

 Makita makes a better one (the XNB02Z), for about a hundred and twenty bucks more, but it has worse reviews than this one!
 So that one did not make our list of the best pin nailer reviews.
 This is a Makita.
 Has one ever let you down?
 Not us.
 Comes with safety glasses as if you don’t have enough!
-Tops the list of all electric pin nailer reviews.
-We found nothing else in it’s class.
+Tops the list of all-electric pin nailer reviews.
+There is nothing else in its class.

 Porter-Cable 1-3/8 Pin Nailer (PIN138)